Website Navigation for Screen Readers

 What can the funding be used for?

-PURA and Summer PURA are discretionary fellowship awards.
-Recipients may use the award funding as they deem appropriate with no required reporting of usage back to HOUR.
+HOUR fellowship awards are discretionary, meaning recipients may use the award funding as they deem appropriate with no required reporting of usage back to HOUR.

 • Examples of usage are (but not limited to) living expenses (rent, utilities, food), personal travel, clothing, conference expenses, publication fees, computer/ software, project supplies, savings, anything.